alizaid91/paylab/README.md

 ```

 The same workflow can support payment recovery today because failed transactions and retries provide a concrete source of operational opportunities.
 The platform's durable value is the decision infrastructure around that opportunity: evidence, assumptions, governance, approval, outcome measurement, and traceability.

+## Getting started with PAYLAB

+New users begin by registering an account.
+Registration creates the user and their merchant workspace, then signs them in to the application.
+Before payment analysis can begin, the merchant chooses a data source from the **Data Source** page:

+1. **Register** with a name, email, password, and merchant name.
+2. **Open the data-source onboarding screen** from the workspace.
+3. **Choose a source**:
+   - **Use Demo Data** generates realistic customers, payments, and payment attempts for the authenticated merchant.
+   - **Connect Razorpay** is displayed as a UI option, but provider OAuth and live ingestion are not implemented yet.
+4. **Continue to the dashboard** after demo data generation completes.

+The selected source is persisted on the merchant as `none`, `demo`, or `razorpay_live`.
+The active source is displayed in the application header, and the **Data Source** page prevents demo data from being generated again once a source is connected.
+Existing merchants with payment data continue directly to the normal workspace; merchants without a source are not forcibly redirected away from other authenticated pages.

+PAYLAB uses its branded logo throughout the sidebar and login/register screens.
+The source assets are stored in `frontend/public/logos/full_logo.png`, `frontend/public/razorpay.png`, and `frontend/public/readme_banner.png`.

 ## Why PAYLAB?